lsst-it/ittn-011/index.rst

 Foreman Console
 ^^^^^^^^^^^^^^^
-Since we generated a self-signed certificate, you'll need to import it to the web browser you are using - otherwise the remtote console won't be able.
+Since we generated a self-signed certificate, you'll need to import it to the web browser you are using - otherwise the Foreman remote console won't be able to connect.

 .. code-block:: bash